 I was joking around and fell down a flight of carpeted stairs.
-Then my mom was standing there in awe, looking like “OMG” wondering if I was hurt as I just laughed.
+My mom was standing there in awe, looking like “OMG!” wondering if I was hurt as I just laughed.
 Simply because of her reaction, I threw myself down the next flight of carpeted stairs.

 She freaked out, which is why I did it!
 Attention!
-Now remember, I’m 10, these were carpeted stairs, to me it felt like a massage.
-10 year olds are limber and nearly invincible lol she was screaming, “Don’t do that!
+Now, remember, I’m 10, and these were carpeted stairs.
+To me, it felt like a massage.
+10-year-olds are limber and nearly invincible lol.
+She was screaming, “Don’t do that!
 You’re going to give me a heart attack!” and stuff like that.

-And just out of attention and wanting more of it, did more stuff, that all added up.
+And just out of a desire for attention and wanting more of it, I did more stuff that all added up.
 My mom kept freaking out MORE.
 In the end, I grabbed a knife and then chased my little brother around the house with it.
-Upstairs AND downstairs until he locked himself inside my moms room.
+Upstairs AND downstairs until he locked himself inside my mom’s room.
 I stood outside the door as I said all creepily “I’m going to get you Billy.”

 You can see a knife under the house in the tattoo.

 Now, let’s be serious for a second.
-Grown as I am now, This kid we are talking about HAD serious problems lol.
-But at the time I knew I was doing all of this for attention.
+Grown as I am now, this kid we are talking about HAD serious problems.
+But at the time, I knew I was doing all of this for attention.
 I KNEW I was just kidding and I meant no harm.
 But she thought I was serious.
 Sooooooo they called the cops on me…at 10 years old.

 The cops came and started asking me why I did it.
 I just said I was kidding, guess that didn’t fly.

-I remember that Ambulance drivers are actually the ones who drove me.
-I was perfectly fine, non restrained and holding full conversations with them.
-Asking them “What’s this” and “What’s that” and they’d laugh at me as they explained.
+I remember that ambulance drivers were actually the ones who drove me.
+I was perfectly fine, non-restrained, and holding full conversations with them.
+I was asking them, “What’s this?” and, “What’s that?” and they’d laugh at me as they explained.

 My mom followed in a car behind us to where we were going.
-When we got there she parked like 50 yards away and she waved and cried as I was escorted into the building.
+When we got there, she parked like 50 yards away and waved and cried as I was escorted into the building.

-Unbeknownst to me, I was at a hospital as my own mother put me in a fucking Coo Coo ward.
-A mental hospital for children.
-I remember the staff walking around with tasers during nap time we slept in rows of 10 x 5 in cots and they slightly dimmed the lights and told us to take a nap.
+Unbeknownst to me, I was at a hospital as my own mother put me in a fucking coo-coo ward – a mental hospital for children.
+I remember the staff walking around with tasers during nap time.
+We slept in rows of 10×5 in cots, and they slightly dimmed the lights and told us to take a nap.

-As a kid, I recall this as being some of the worst days of my entire life.
+As a kid, I recall these as being some of the worst days of my entire life.
 I hated it there.
 It felt like I was dying.
 I plotted my escape every time the door buzzer that let people inside the ward buzzed, but there were numerous door entrances so It wouldn’t happen.
-I found out there was more than one locked door to get out as I actually slipped passed one of the doors trying to get out, only to hit the 2nd door that was placed there for that very reason.
+I found out there was more than one locked door to get out as I actually slipped past one of the doors trying to get out, only to hit the second door that was placed there for that very reason.

-But I do remember when my Aunt Susie came to get me out.
-I felt like I had just been saved from a pitch black room that hadn’t seen light in months.
+I do remember when my aunt Susie came to get me out.
+I felt like I had just been saved from a pitch-black room and hadn’t seen light in months.

 What’s unfortunate about her having to come get me from Texas all the way in Colorado was that this was the last straw for the Army.
 She had left base and the field and had so many issues that interfered with work with me that they discharged her from the Army.

 Basically, I got her kicked out.
-She had like 2 months to get everything in order and we prepared to move back to Chicago.
+She had like two months to get everything in order and we prepared to move back to Chicago.